cocos/cocos-docs/en/audio-system/overview.md

 }
 ```

-> Note: `playOneShot` is a one-time play operation, there is no way to pause or stop the audio after it is played, and no way to register the `ended` event callback.
+> __Note__: `playOneShot` is a one-time play operation, there is no way to pause or stop the audio after it is played, and no way to register the `ended` event callback.

 ## Web Platform Playback Restrictions